SulmanTariq1/SulmanTariq1/README.md

 ### Hi there 👋
 A creative and hardworking professional focused on growing in the field of IT.
-A fast learner and dedicated person to work with more than nine years of experience.
-Here are some ideas to get you started:
+Love to work in .net, .net core, Angular and Azure cloud.
+Currently working as an architect at CodeNinja.

 - 🔭 I’m currently working on .net, .net core, .net 6.0 and angular.
 - 🌱 I’m currently learning Azure devlopment.